MicrosoftDocs/cpp-docs/docs/windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md

 The UCRT is now a system component that's installed on every version of Windows 10.
 It's also available as an installable component for all earlier supported versions of Windows.
 You can use the Windows 10 SDK to target all the supported versions of Windows.
 For a complete list of supported operating systems, see [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk).

-To update your projects to use the UCRT when you upgrade from a project version before Visual Studio 2015, follow these steps:
+To retarget your projects to use the Windows 10 SDK when you upgrade from a project version before Visual Studio 2015, follow these steps:

 ### To target the Windows 10 SDK